mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

     }
 }
 ```
-It is necessary to remember that a static methods can be called without of creating an object with the help of a class
+It is necessary to remember that static methods can be called without of creating an object with the help of a class
 name.
 But such static methods can not access a non-static fields and methods.
 ```
 package com.example;